 to steal away the waters.

-which suggests that the ice caps could mount more than twice as high, and would move more
+which suggests that the ice caps could mount more than twice as high, and

-that the northern ice cap could wind up storing immense
+entirely possible that the northern ice cap could wind up storing immense

 volumes of water without spreading nearly as far across the north.

-The landlocked south cap would also store water quite high, without sprawling spreading
+The landlocked south cap would also store water quite high, without sprawling

-be as apparent as Earth's ice age.
+age might not be as apparent as Earth's ice age.
 We don't have glaciers

 marching over Europe and North America.
 Instead, the glaciers

 simply sit up at the poles, soaking up water from the planets hydrological

 cycle like a pair of giant sponges.
 The temperature at the

 But the equatorial and temperate latitudes might notice very little difference.